Whether you enjoy the water via raft, kayak, paddleboard, or canoe – here are some tips to avoid common upper body injuries this summer.

 Focus on reaching forward with your torso rather than just your arms when starting each paddle stroke.
 This will be less fatiguing over the course of a long day spent in the water.
 You want your arms, chest, and torso to move with you as you rotate to avoid compromising positions, muscle strain, and overuse injuries.

 Whether it’s a 10 minute break in the middle of your paddle, or a week-long break due to an injury, always listen to your body and give it what it needs.
 Introduce longer or more frequent rest stops if you’re experiencing pain.
 Let your body rest for a day or two if you’ve been out on the water all weekend.
-If you’ve suffered a muscle strain or other injury that effects your sport of choice, either take a break completely or back off on the intensity to give your injury time to heal.
+If you’ve suffered a muscle strain or other injury that effects your sport of choice, either take a break completely or reduce your intensity to give the injury time to heal.

 Generally speaking, the types of injuries seen in paddle sports usually occur due to trauma or overuse.
 Overuse injuries involve pushing the body beyond its limits, or doing too much, too soon, and/or too frequently.
 Traumatic injuries involve a one-time incident that directly impacts the body.
 Because of the repetitive nature of paddling, overuse injuries are very common.